Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Climbing Manikia Greece

-So you can imagine that planning around the weather can be somewhat of a challenge, as the Greek sun is big and strong; even in winter.
+So you can imagine that planning around the weather can be somewhat of a challenge, as the Greek sun is big and strong even in winter.

 Besides North Face, there are only a handful of small sectors facing north, on the main valley between Vrisi and Manikia, and at Mpougazi, above Vrisi.
-Consequently, Manikia is an autumn and winter climbing destination.
+Consequently, Manikia is mainly an autumn and winter climbing destination.

 We’ve learned that the weather in Manikia is quite finicky.
 Sometimes, the forecast is far from the truth, so it’s best to be prepared for anything.
 Also, this place seems to get more rain than the climbing spots in the Peloponnese.